18 October 2016 by Anna Staford

-Read more advice from the Tourism Authority of Thailand here
+Read more advice from the Tourism Authority of Thailand.

 When preparing a trip to a foreign country, it is always good to have an idea of the life and culture of your chosen location before you get there.
 Especially when traveling all the way to Thailand, you may find some very different practices that you weren’t expecting!
 Get ahead of the game by discovering things to know about Thailand more.

 There is a price for Thai and a price for foreigners, and this cannot be avoided, even by expats who live in Thailand.
 Just expect and accept it!